Health Topics

 - Pancreatic cancer.
 This is cancer of the pancreas, an organ that helps you digest food and makes important hormones.

-Why do I need a BRCA gene test?
+Why do I need a BRCA genetic test?

-Harmful BRCA gene variants are rare.
-They affect only about 0.2 percent of the U.S. population.
+Harmful variations in the BRCA gene are rare.
+They affect only about 0.2% of the U.S. population.
 So, BRCA testing is not recommended for most people.

-You and your family members are more likely to have a BRCA1 or BRCA2 variant if either side of your family has a strong history of breast or ovarian cancer.
-If you're concerned that you may have a harmful variant in the BRCA1 or BRCA2 gene, your health care provider or a genetic counselor can review your personal and family health history to see if you need this test.
+You and your family members are more likely to have a BRCA1 or BRCA2 variation if either side of your family has a strong history of:

 - Cancer of the ovaries, fallopian tubes (tubes connecting the ovaries to the uterus), or peritoneum (tissue that covers your belly organs).